cdfbdex/BIOS-INTERACTIVEVIDEOWALL/README.md

 Parameters:
   - InteractiveWallNKinect.exe: Main application
-  - [videoname]: Path or filename of the video with its extension
+  - [videoname]: Path or filename of the video (compatible with OpenCV) with its extension
   - [initialframe]: Start frame of the range that should be processed in the video
   - [lastframe]: End frame of the range that should be processed in the video